kaicsalomao/kaicsalomao/README.md

 ### Olá/Hello/Hola! ~ 👋🏼
-This is where I share my work and hobbies
+This is where I share my work and hobbies.
 I'm currently studying algorithms and Java!

 <details>